 Of course, larger apartments are usually more expensive.
 If budget is a factor, make sure you explore all the floor plan options available.
 Also, keep in mind that assisted living residents whose care is paid by Medicaid usually have to share rooms as a requirement.
 So, whether you’re searching for affordable private pay options, or using Medicaid to help pay for it, the size and layout will be an important consideration.

 6. Make sure you compare care options

 Before you commit, be sure you research which type of care is the best fit for you or your loved one.
 Perhaps you don’t need the additional cost of assisted living.
 For example, independent living might be a better fit for your needs and budget.
-While you want to be sure you have all the support you need, you also don’t want to pay for more than you need either.
+While you want to be sure you have all the support you need, you also don’t want to pay for more than you need.

 7. Look into long-term care insurance

 Long-term care insurance has become increasingly popular over the years and can help defray the high costs of assisted living.
 Long-term care insurance can address that gap, and estate planning can give you greater access to financing long-term care.
-If you find yourself unable to pay for assisted living out of pocket or may overly-reliant on Medicare or Medicaid, planning ahead and investing in a long-term care policy may be a good solution.
-But keep in mind that this requires advanced planning.
+If you find yourself unable to pay for assisted living out of pocket or are overly-reliant on Medicare or Medicaid, planning ahead and investing in a long-term care policy may be a good solution.
+But, keep in mind that this requires advanced planning.
 The longer the wait, the more expensive your policy rates will be.
 (See #1 above – and plan ahead!)